 Plans for the vaccination of health care workers and the management of patients with influenza were coordinated through the ICPPC and led by the Occupational Health Team.
 Leads from all directorates were involved with the planning.
 The fit testing program for FFP3 masks is on-going.
-The seasonal flu vaccination programme continued during 2015/16 and staff were strongly encouraged to have the vaccine.
-The Occupational Health Department co-ordinated a successful programme and the staff uptake rate was 61.75%, including 65.74% of frontline staff.
+The seasonal flu vaccination programme continued during 2016/17 and staff were strongly encouraged to have the vaccine.
+The Occupational Health Department co-ordinated an extremely successful programme and the clinical staff uptake rate was 75% (up almost 10% from 2015/16.
 This was helped greatly by establishing a mobile flu clinic and assistance from the Education Department.

 During this period, Papworth continued to be a registered ECMO (extra corporeal membrane oxygenation) centre.
 This is treatment used for patients who have respiratory difficulties including H1N1.
-Eighteen patients were admitted for ECMO treatment during the 2015-16 flu season.
+34 patients were admitted for ECMO treatment during the 2016/17 year